Please use a recent version of Google Chrome, Mozilla Firefox, Safari or Microsoft Edge to get the most out of the experience.Find a modern browser

 The outcomes of the study should give the public transport sector insights into the impact of on-demand services on urban mobility landscape and an overview on the different types of governance approach to these services.

 All levels of public transport authorities, operators and on-demand mobility service providers with a primary focus on Asia-Pacific organisations.

 AP CTE is collaborating with the GECKO project (funded by the European Union’s Horizon 2020 research and innovation programme).
 GECKO stands for Governance principles and mEthods enabling deCisions maKers to manage and regulate the changing mObility systems.
 The project is coordinated by UITP for a duration of 30 months (Dec.
 2018 – May 2021).
 GECKO and this AP CTE’s project share similar research objectives with different primary geographical focuses and AP CTE being more centred on on-demand mobility.
 AP CTE joined GECKO’s first Stakeholder Workshop on 24-25 October 2019 in London.

-In addition, AP CTE will involve stakeholders through:
+In addition, AP CTE has been involving stakeholders through: